Local TV Birmingham: Made in Birmingham

 On 3 October 2016, Made Television, which was unsuccessful in bidding to run the franchise in 2012, announced it had bought Big Centre for an undisclosed sum, subject to approval from Ofcom.

 Big Centre TV ceased broadcasting at midnight on Friday 4 November 2016 and reopened and relaunched as Made in Birmingham at 6 pm on Tuesday 8 November 2016.
 The channel began broadcasting on Sky and digital satellite platforms in January 2017.

 On Thursday 25 May 2017, Made in Birmingham and its sister channels began carrying acquired programming from the UK and Ireland version of factual entertainment channel TruTV as part of a supply agreement with Sony Pictures Television.
 The station simulcast TruTV in two daily blocks from 1 pm to 5 pm and from 9 pm to 1 am (8 pm – midnight on Tuesdays to accommodate America's Got Talent).
 As of November 2017, the Made network simulcasts CBS Reality for eleven hours a day.

 In July 2017, the channel moved from its Walsall Studio School base to new studios and offices on Bridge Street, beside the Gas Street Basin in Birmingham, situated close to those of ITV Central on Gas Street and BBC Birmingham at The Mailbox.

 In November 2017, following a restructuring of the Made network's operations, local output was cut and around ten staff were reportedly made redundant.
 Production of the station's local news programme was temporarily transferred to Leeds, before it was axed in February 2018.

 On 2 January 2018, Made in Birmingham ceased broadcasting on digital satellite and was replaced by a generic Made Television networked feed featuring a daily three-hour block of local news programming for six of the network's licence areas, including Birmingham.

 On 19 August 2018, Made in Birmingham rebranded its social media pages as 'Birmingham TV' and changed its website address.

 In 2021, the channel was rebranded again as 'Local TV Birmingham'.

 In January 2022, Ofcom approved a request by the channel to close its Birmingham offices and move permanently to a remote production model implemented during the COVID-19 pandemic, with content sent electronically to Local TV's broadcast centre in Leeds for playout.

+TalkBirmingham

+On 18 October 2023 the station rebranded itself as TalkBirmingham, aligning themselves with the News UK television channel TalkTV.
+Talk began to provide the vast majority of the station's programming, with TalkBirmingham opting out for three hours a day to broadcast local news.
+Six months later, the brand reverted to 'Birmingham TV', ahead of TalkTV closing down.

 Programming

-Birmingham TV is required to broadcast 35 hours a week of first-run local programming.